 When it comes to web browsers, the world appears to be Chrome crazy.
-But believe it or not, there are alternative options - and not just for Mac users...
+But believe it or not, you can find an alternative to Google Chrome – and not just for Mac users…

 Old faithful, there are certainly a few of us who once referred to Internet explorer as “the Internet”.
 Although not particularly favoured, Internet Explorer may be the answer to more screen space, less browser.
 The browser frame ‘makes any website shine’ which has been designed with navigation in mind with larger buttons, single menu and simplified controls.
 The browser appears to do its utmost to keep you in control of your privacy.
 Like a bodyguard, users have the choice to use tracking protection to obstruct third party websites from viewing their personal data.
 The Smart Screen filter tool also alerts you about illegitimate websites and potential phishing.

 According to their website, Safari offers Apple Mac users the chance to ‘browse the web in smarter, more powerful ways’.
 Expect nothing less than a beautifully sleek designed interface for easy management of tabs and smoother scrolling whilst browsing.
 With improved hardware acceleration, Safari has the potential to over power other web browsers with its rich graphics point of view and refined page views that load at blazing speed.
 Safari puts up a fight as a stress free outlet with built in sharing where you don’t have to leave the web page to share content with your mail, messages or social media platforms.
 The advanced features for Safari include smarter searches for finding web pages quickly using the unified search field, which suggests what you are looking as you type.